 Key points:

-- Guardians to genuinely live there – not just stage the property.
+- Guardians must genuinely live there – not just stage the property.

 - You’ll need a contract and council approval to ensure it counts as “occupied.”

-This works well if need someone temporarily, because for longer term solution, it might just make more sense to just rent out the property.
+This works well as a temporary measure.
+For a longer-term solution, it may make more sense to simply rent out the property.

 Convert or Repurpose the Property